-The O&M building will have alarm systems installed and/or video monitoring in place.
+The building used as the O&M building will have alarm systems installed and/or video monitoring in place.
 Electronic security is not currently proposed for the Facility.
 However, should electronic security measures, such as triggered alarms at gate entrances or touchpad entry to various components, be determined necessary following consistent issues with vandalism or trespass, or other security issues, these measures will be considered and/or approved by the Facility Manager.
 Additionally, surveillance of the Facility is not planned at the outset of operation.
-Rather, should vandalism and trespass become issues for the Project, intrusion detection methods, likely in the form of security cameras, will be installed in these problem areas as determined necessary by the Facility Manager.
+Rather, should vandalism and trespass become issues for the project, intrusion detection methods, most likely in the form of security cameras, will be installed in these problem areas as determined necessary by the Facility Manager.